WHAT’S PROVIDED?

 Certain species are protected and have to be returned, your skipper will let you know whether you are able to keep your fish or not.

-Due to conservation measures, Sea bass can only be retained between March 1st and October 31st, at two fish per angler with a minimum size of 45cm, to help there stock numbers rebuild to a healthy level.
+Due to conservation measures, Sea bass can only be retained between March 31st and February 1st, at two fish per angler with a minimum size of 45cm, to help there stock numbers rebuild to a healthy level.

 GETTING THERE